opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/csv.rst

      * Description
      * Usage
    * * Double quote
-     * For fields which fields values are enclosed in double quotes.
+     * For fields which values are enclosed in double quotes.
      * By default, the box is not checked.
 Check the box if the field values are enclosed in double quotes.
    * * Encoding
      * Encoding of the file.